 Peter Wedd grew up in rural Derbyshire England.
 In his late twenties Peter enrolled at the “Guildhall School of Music and Drama” where he studied singing with Mr. William McAlpine.
 Peter later moved his studies to the National Opera Studio in London, and not long after that he won a position at the “Royal opera Covent Garden” as a Principle House Tenor.

 Most recent and future engagements include a.o.
 Don José/Carmen at Norwegian National Opera in Oslo, Sigurd at Opéra nationalle Lorraine de Nancy, Das Klagende Lied at Theater Krefeld as well as Siegmund/Die Walküre at Oper Frankfurt in Germany and at Trondheim Symfoniorkester og Opera.
-The artist is also set to perform Tambourmajor/Wozzeck at Greek National Opera in Athens and Traumgörge by Zemlinski at Opéra National de Lorraine de Nancy
+The artist is also set to perform Tambourmajor/Wozzeck at Greek National Opera in Athens and Traumgörge by Zemlinski at Opéra National de Lorraine de Nancy.

 Other notable engagements include Lohengrin/Lohengrin at Welsh National Opera and also at Teatr Wielki in Warsaw as well as at Greek National Opera.